department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 title: Pre-Need Eligibility Determination For Burial In A VA National Cemetery
 heading: Pre-need eligibility determination for burial in a VA national cemetery
 display_title: Pre-need burial eligibility determination
+description: Find out in advance if you're eligible to be buried in a VA national cemetery.
+Make the burial planning process easier for family by determining eligibility beforehand.
 collection: burials
 children: burialsPreNeed
 spoke: Get benefits